refinedev/refine/documentation/blog/2024-06-04-playwright.md

 The basic difference between Playwright and React testing library is

-- Playright is an automation framework designed for end-to-end tests.
+- Playwright is an automation framework designed for end-to-end tests.
 It simulates how users may interact with a website or a web application.
 - React testing library is a framework for testing a unit (a unit of code, functions, or React components).
 It doesn't simulate the application experience in totality.

 ## Conclusion